-- The respondents understanding of the required services and specific ways in which the firm is most qualified to provide those services. - 5.5.2 For design-build RFQs the criteria may also include a list of architects, engineers, land surveyors, contractors, etc. proposed to provide services. - 5.5.3 When an RFQ is used, a selection committee shall be established by the Department Director or the Project Manager to review the qualifications.
-Each committee member will score each respondent's response according to the criteria set forth in the RFQ.
-The scoring of respondents by the committee will be used to determine the top-rated respondent, which may be interviewed at the discretion of the Department Director or the Project Manager.
-If interviews are conducted, the respondents are again scored after the interviews according to the criteria and a final scoring by the committee will determine the most responsive and qualified respondent(s).
-The solicitation file shall contain documentation of the basis for selection. - 5.5.4 If the Department is unable to negotiate a satisfactory contract with the selected respondent, those negotiations shall be terminated.
+5.5.4 If the Department is unable to negotiate a satisfactory contract with the selected respondent, those negotiations shall be terminated.
 Negotiations shall then commence with the second highest scoring respondent.
 If there is failure to reach agreement with the second respondent, the process will repeat until a contract has been successfully negotiated.
 At the conclusion of negotiations, the City should request a fully executed best and final offer (BAFO) from an authorized agent of the selected firm(s) to document any changes made during the negotiation process.
 Said BAFO shall be incorporated into the applicable contract/agreement.
-If there is a failure to negotiate a contract with all of the most responsive and qualified, top-rated respondents, as determined by the Department Director or the Project Manager, the Department Director or the Project Manager shall reevaluate the necessary services and scope of work and re-issue a revised RFQ if appropriate and proceed in accordance with the provisions of this article. - 5.5.5 For design-build services, contracts may be negotiated as two separate agreements: 1.
+If there is a failure to negotiate a contract with any of the respondents, the Department shall reevaluate the necessary services and scope of work and re-issue a revised RFQ if appropriate and proceed in accordance with the provisions of this article.

+5.5.5 For design-build services, contracts may be negotiated as two separate agreements: 1.
 For preliminary design-build services and; 2.
-For final design-build services, or a single initial contract for all services. - 5.6 Use of Approved On-call Contracts for Goods and/or Services: An on-call contract for goods is a contract for goods such as rock, road salt, fuel, concrete or other commodities are natural or manufactured.
-An on-call contract for services is a contract for services such as engineering, architectural, land surveying, consulting, construction, specialized or technical services.
-An on-call contract for goods and/or services in which a source of supply is established for a specified period of time for specified goods and/or services all at a predetermined unit price.
-When utilizing an on-call contract for services, the using department personnel shall confirm the work is within the general scope of the agreement and validate rates and unit costs applicable to the required work. - a.
+For final design-build services, or a single initial contract for all services.

+5.6 Use of Approved On-call Contracts for Services: An on-call contract for services is a contract for services such as engineering, architectural, land surveying, consulting, construction, specialized or technical services, or any other services in which a source of supply is established for a specified period of time for specified services all at a predetermined unit price.
+When utilizing an on-call contract for services, the using department personnel shall confirm the work is within the general scope of the agreement and validate rates and unit costs applicable to the required work.

+- a.
 For a defined scope of work, staff will obtain a quote before authorizing the provider to proceed. - b.
-Confirm in writing the terms and applicable rates or other costs contained in the contract that will be used for work performed on an hourly or other unit price basis. - c.
-For each project, an addendum to the on-call contract shall be prepared reciting the scope of services to be provided, payment terms and fee schedule and any other project specific terms. - c.1.
-Projects which have received appropriation through the budget process which can be completed through use of an on-call contract, may be awarded without additional City Council approval, unless (i) the aggregate annual spend of the on-call contract is \$75,000 or more and the on-call contract has not been previously approved by City Council or (ii) the aggregate spend under the on-call contract exceeds the appropriated budget for such projects. - c.2 On-call contracts with a total annual spend of less than \$75,000.00 shall be approved by the appropriate staff as identified in Section 4.
-Approval Levels. - 5.7 Requests for Information (RFI).
+Confirm in writing the applicable rates or other costs contained in the contract that will be used for work performed on an hourly or other unit price basis. - c.
+For each project, an addendum to the on-call agreement shall be prepared reciting the scope of services to be provided, payment terms and fee schedule and any other project specific terms. - c.1.
+Projects which have received approval and appropriation through the budget process which can be completed through use of an on-call contract may be awarded without additional approval. - c.2 Projects with a total cost of less than \$50,000.00 shall be approved by the appropriate Staff as identified in Section 4.
+Approval Levels. - c.3 Unbudgeted projects costing \$50,000.00 or more shall be approved by the applicable committee and City Council. - 5.7 Requests for Information (RFI).
 A RFI is used prior to preparing documents for a Bid, RFP, or RFQ.